Outis09/8-Week-SQL-Challenge/Case Study #1- Danny's Diner/solution.md

 	JOIN menu
         USING (product_id) )
 SELECT customer_id, product_name
-FROM t1
+FROM first_item
 WHERE ranks = 1
 GROUP BY 1,2;
 ```
-I created a CTE and used the dense rank windows function to rank all orders for each customer by partititioning by `customer_id` and ordering by `order_date`.
+I created a CTE (`first_item`) and used the dense rank windows function to rank all orders for each customer by partititioning by `customer_id` and ordering by `order_date`.
 The earliest orders are ranked as 1 and the rest follow.
 Then I join the menu table to get the name of the products in customer's first purchases.
 For customer A, two items were purchased on the first day and there is no time of order therefore this query returns two items as first purchase for customer A.

 customer_id|	product_name
 --------|-------